after12am/bobo/README.md

     cd /path/to/bin
     ./bot setup

-To gather tweets, run the following commands in a new terminal.
+To gather tweets, run the following commands.
+If you want to set limit, set `pick up num` after `./bot pick`.

-    ./bot pick
+    ./bot pick [pick up num]

-To tweet, run the following commands in a new terminal.
+To tweet, run the following commands.

     ./bot post